MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

     }
     ```

 1. Paste the value of **clusterConsoleUrl** in an Internet-connected web browser, and press **Enter**.
-Fill in the kube admin user name and password, you will find the installed IBM WebSphere Liberty operator, as the following sreenshot shows.
+Fill in the admin user name and password, you'll find the installed IBM WebSphere Liberty operator, as the following screenshot shows.

     :::image type="content" source="media/liberty-on-aro/redhat-openshit-cluster-console-portal.png" alt-text="Screenshot of Azure portal showing Azure Red Hat OpenShift cluster console portal." lightbox="media/liberty-on-aro/redhat-openshit-cluster-console-portal.png":::

-You are able to use the output commands to create an application or manage the cluster.
+You're able to use the output commands to create an application or manage the cluster.

 > [!NOTE]
-> This quick start uses IBM supported Liberty, you are deploying WebSphere Liberty under the Trial license terms.
+> This quick start uses IBM supported Liberty, you're deploying WebSphere Liberty under the Trial license terms.
 You can also select **No** to deploy Open Liberty.

 ## Clean up resources